NJC Reinstates Justice Ofili-Ajumogobia as Judge of Federal High Court

 The National Judicial Council (NJC) has reinstated Justice Rita Ofili-Ajumogobia as a judge of the Federal High Court.

-In a circular dated December 5, 2022 titled “Reinstatement of Honourable Justice RN Ofili-Ajumogobia to the Federal High Court Bench”, signed by the Chief Judge of the Federal High Court, Justice John Tsoho, stated that the reinstatement takes instant effect, and there shall be consequential posting
+In a circular dated December 5, 2022, titled: “Reinstatement of Honourable Justice RN Ofili-Ajumogobia to the Federal High Court Bench,” signed by the Chief Judge of the Federal High Court, Justice John Tsoho, it stated that the reinstatement takes immediate effect, adding that there shall be consequential posting

-The 3-paragraph circular reads “Your Lordships are by this Circular letter notified that at the Meeting of the National Judicial Council held on the 1st of December, 2022, the Council reinstated the Hon.
-Justice R. N. Ofili-Ajumogobia as a Judicial Officer.”
+The 3-paragraph circular read: “Your Lordships are by this Circular letter notified that at the Meeting of the National Judicial Council held on the 1st of December, 2022, the Council reinstated the Hon.
+Justice R. N. Ofili-Ajumogobia as a Judicial Officer.

 “The reinstatement takes instant effect and there shall be consequential posting.”